Ali bin Hussein, King of Hejaz: Early life

-The eldest son of Hussein, Ali bin Hussein was born in Mecca and was educated at Ghalata Serai College (Galatasaray High School) in İstanbul (Constantinople).
+The eldest son of Hussein, Ali bin Hussein was born in Mecca and was educated at Ghalata Serai College (Galatasaray High School) in Istanbul.
 His father was appointed Grand Sharif of Mecca by the Ottoman Empire in 1908.
 However, his relationship with the Young Turks in control of the Empire increasingly became strained, and, in 1916, he became one of the leaders of the Arab Revolt against Turkish rule.
 Following the Revolt's success, Hussein made himself the first King of Hejaz with British support.
 While Hussein's sons Abdullah and Faisal were made kings of Jordan and Iraq, respectively, Ali remained the heir to his father's lands in Arabia.

 Ruling Hejaz

 King Hussein soon found himself embroiled in fighting with the House of Saud, based in Riyadh.
 Following military defeats by Abdulaziz ibn Saud, King Hussein abdicated all of his secular titles to Ali on 3 October 1924.
 (Hussein had previously awarded himself the religious title of Caliph in March of that year.)

 In December of the following year, Saudi forces finally overran the Hashemite Kingdom of Hejaz, which they eventually incorporated into the Kingdom of Saudi Arabia.
 Ali and his family fled to Iraq.

 Ali bin Hussein died in Baghdad in the Hashemite Kingdom of Iraq in 1935.
 He had four daughters and one son, 'Abd al-Ilah, who went on to become the regent of the Kingdom of Iraq during the minority of King Faisal II.